BROADOAKS COUNTRY HOUSE DATA PROTECTION POLICY

 - Do not use a personal email account or cloud storage account for work purposes.
 Do not plug in or attach your personal devices to the business’s IT system – charge from a wall plug socket.

-- If you need to transfer a large amount of data, contact Damson IT or the DCM for help.
+- If you need to transfer a large amount of data, contact Sensible IT systems Limited or the DCM for help.

 - No confidential or other information should be taken to your home without the permission of the DCM and only then if you are accessing the companies data using company provided lap tops .